-- We will develop and demonstrate a familiarity with a range of texts, terms, and theories of the study of "world literature" vis a vis global speculative and science fiction.
-We will engage different definitions of "world literature" to complicate notions of canon, language, genre, form, time, and place. - We will identify and articulate different ways to explore, close read, analyze, and critique literature and other media. - We will consider questions and intersections of race, gender, sexuality, ability, class, nation, culture, and power. - We will use science fiction and popular culture as vernacular theory to think, talk, write, and interrogate the world around us.
+- We will develop and demonstrate a familiarity with a range of texts, terms, and theories of the study of electronic literature and digital narratives.
+We will engage different authors and texts to complicate notions of story, genre, form, medium, and technology. - We will identify and articulate different ways to explore, close read, analyze, and critique electronic literature and other media. - We will consider questions and intersections of race, gender, sexuality, ability, class, nation, culture, and power. - We will use digital narratives and popular culture as vernacular theory to think, talk, write, and interrogate the world around us.

 WE WILL spend the semester asking and addressing difficult, challenging, and sometimes discomforting ideas, questions, and topics, focusing on different identities, bodies, histories, desires, experiences, and even struggles and violences.
 Whether on the page, screen, on campus, or in the community, we will explore and engage multiple perspectives, levels of familiarity with the material, and heady and heartfelt responses.
-In other words, our class will be a "My weapon is literature." -Chinua Achebe "A book is like a garden carried in the pocket." --Chinese proverb
+In other words, our class will be a safe, respectful, but not necessarily comfortable space.
+While pushing "Those who can imagine anything, can create the impossible." -Alan Turing boundaries and comfort zones are essential to critical thinking, making connections, and intellectual and personal freedom, see me with concerns and queries, for reasonable accommodations, and for further resources on campus.